The Right Number: Publication

 Scott McCloud was contacted by the founders of BitPass in November 2002, and liking their implementation of micropayments – a model McCloud had advocated for years – he became a consultant.
 The first part of McCloud's The Right Number was released online on June 30, 2003, to coincide with the launch of BitPass.
 The part could be bought worldwide for $.25 USD, and a purchase remained good for 180 days.
 The Right Number was to be released in three parts, each about five weeks apart.
 However, the third part was indefinitely delayed – initially due to tendinitis in McCloud's hands, and later because McCloud started working on Making Comics.
 When BitPass ceased operation in 2007, the two parts of The Right Number were released free of charge.
 The webcomic received attention from non-comic readers who were interested in the outcome of McCloud's micropayment system; in the four years BitPass was in place, McCloud sold just under 2,300 copies of The Right Number.

 Reception

-In 2011, David Balan of Sequart Organization praised McCloud's webcomic for successfully crafting a new reading convention, calling it far superior than existing formats.
+In 2011, David Balan of Sequart Organization praised McCloud's webcomic for successfully crafting a new reading convention, calling it far superior to existing formats.
 Karin L. Kross of Bookslut noted in a review of the first part of The Right Number that it is tempting to "[argue] over whether the use of the form and technology is sufficiently 'innovative,'" but that such discussions lose sight of the more important questions of whether the story is worth reading and the art is worth looking at.
 In the case of The Right Number, Kross answered both of these questions with "yes".